hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/cpuminer.md

 * Year: 2017
 * Blog: https://blog.trendmicro.com/trendlabs-security-intelligence/coin-miner-mobile-malware-returns-hits-google-play/

 This malware application aims to mine cryptocurrency.
-The malware schedules an alarm when the application launches or device boots up.
+The malware schedules an alarm when the application launches, device boots up, or upon a developer defined event.
 If the battery, temperature, and CPU are below a threshold, the malware sample starts mining procedures natively.

 ## Signature
 ---